tduncan/tduncan.github.io/_posts/game-of-life/2020-05-21-game-of-life-step-too-far.md

 an alive cell should remain alive in the next generation, or rule 2; *any live cell with two or three live neighbours lives on to the next generation*.

-Once I realized this I had paused.
+Once I realized this I had to paused.
 We're trying to talk small steps forward, both with the implementation and the tests.
 Our last test, though, is asking us to implement 2 of the 4 rules almost immediately.
 Ideally our test would have asked us to implement just one of the rules, with the 2nd rule being enforeced with a dedicated test.
 We could continue down our current path, but we run the potential of laying a trap for our future selves in the form of false-positive test